eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 4.md

 where OPT(i) is the minimum cost of arranging the first i paintings, and C[i][j−1] provides the cost of placing the paintings from i to j − 1 on the last platform.
 Iterating over all starting points for each platform confirms that OPT(j) is the minimal possible height for the first j paintings.

+### Backtracking Strategy
+In order to find the best arragment of paintings on platforms, backtracking is used to reconstruct the specific grouping of paintings on every platform.
+This is found by the minimum-cost path, which is calculated using the dynamic programming arrays M and P. At each OPT(i) step we trace back using P[i].
+This gives us the starting index of the platform that has the smallest cost for arranging the first i paintings. i - P[i] is the number of paintings on this platform, so by tracing i = n to 0 in P, we get the lengths of the platforms, but in reversed order.
+To correct this, we simply reverse the sequence.
+This finally provies the correct optimal sequence.

 ## Analysis